Introduction: Planning lessons

 The American psychologist with whom the revolution in thinking about motivation began, Edward Deci, believes the question is no longer how we motivate each other.
 The real question is how do we create a society in which people motivate themselves?
 This question is not left or right, nor is it capitalist or communist.
 We are talking about a new movement.
 About a new realism.
 Because nothing is more powerful than people who do what they do because they want to do it.”
 Bregman (2019)

 By combining two approaches to teaching, each with its own mode of assessment, you create a rich learning environment with both convergent and divergent elements.
-That learning environment matches the way the brain works and allows students to connect new information with existing information.
+That positive learning environment matches the way the brain works and enables students to connect information with new information and remember it.

 Current approach: